Hospital of the University of Pennsylvania Pharmacy Residency

 The purpose of the Hospital of the University of Pennsylvania (HUP) postgraduate year one (PGY1) pharmacy residency program is to build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

-The resident will structure their year by choosing a schedule consisting of calendar month-long rotations with eight required rotations and four elective rotations.
+The resident will structure their year by choosing a schedule consisting of five week rotations with eight required rotations and four elective rotations.
 In addition, there are several required longitudinal experiences described below:

 Required Rotations

-Orientation takes place during the month of July (and sometimes may extend through the first week of August).
-During the month, the resident is oriented to the residency program purpose, structure, competencies, goals, and objectives.
+Orientation takes place during the first five weeks of residency.
+During this block, the resident is oriented to the residency program purpose, structure, competencies, goals, and objectives.
 Residents will be oriented to all required and elective rotations; PharmAcademic and the evaluation process; and the Residency Manual which contains all residency policies.
 During orientation, the resident will have the opportunity to meet the staff, preceptors, and leadership team through several welcome/ introductory activities.

 The residents will also be oriented to the Department of Pharmacy operations.
 This training emphasizes the distributive functions of the hospital’s pharmacy, medication and departmental policies and procedures, and the skills required to serve as a clinical pharmacist during residency rotations and clinical service requirements.